Eschatologue/CM_wiki/docs/spells/description/core/level-4.md

 At the start of each of your turns, the hound attempts to bite one enemy within 5 feet of it.
 That enemy must succeed on a Dexterity saving throw or take 4d8 Force damage.

-On your later turns, you can take a Magic action to move the hound up to 30 feet.
+On your later turns, you can take a **:rsc-a: Magic**{ .rsc } action to move the hound up to 30 feet.

 > **Classes:** Artificer, Wizard